Skip to main content

 Coalition internationale des villes inclusives et durables – ICCAR

-The 10 Points Action Plan, adopted on 10 December 2004 in Nuremberg, remains open for signature by European cities wishing to join the Coalition of Cities against Racism on the basis of these commitments.
-The signatory cities undertake to integrate within their strategies and action programmes the Plan of Action and to commit to it the human, financial and material resources required for its effective implementation.
-Each city authority is free to choose the policies it judges most relevant or most urgent.
+The 10-Point Action Plan, adopted in Nuremberg on 10 December 2004, must be signed by cities wishing to join the European Coalition of Cities against Racism.
+The signatory cities commit them-selves to integrating the action plan into their strategies and action programs and to providing the human, financial, and material resources necessary for its effective implementation.

 To set up a monitoring, vigilance and solidarity network against racism at city level.

-• To set up, in collaboration with civil society organisations, a monitoring and rapid response system to identify racist acts and hate crimes/speeches and bring them to the attention of the competent authorities.
+• To set up a monitoring and rapid response system to identify racist acts and hate crimes/speech in collaboration with civil society organisations, and to bring them to the at-tention of the competent authorities,

 Resources